bioFAM/MOFA/CheatSheet.md

 * **plotFactorBeeswarm**: beeswarm plot for a single factor

 ## Inspect the data
-* **plotTilesData**: plot overview of the input data, including the number of samples, views, features, and the missing assays.
+* **plotDataOverview**: plot overview of the input data, including the number of samples, views, features, and the missing assays.
 * **plotDataHeatmap**: heatmap of the training data using only top features for a given factor.
 This is very useful to map the factors and features back to the original data
 * **plotDataScatter**: scatterplot of the data using only top features for a given factor